BacterialCommunitiesAndPopulation/Thursday19thMay/Thursday_Morning.md

 We are going to build a phylogenetic tree from the sequences contained in this file.

+> NOTE - a quicker and easier approach to generating a tree from the core genome using _contigs_ would be to align the filtered contigs and building a tree from this alignment.
+A collection of tools called the Harvest suite can be used to do this very quickly for a large number of genomes.
+However, Harvest is not avilable for Windows computers (used by a majority of the group) so we will not use this to compare and contrast our results.

 There are multiple types of tree building software available for working with genes or whole genome sequences.
 There is also a range of different tree building methods.
 These vary from fast and inaccurate (neighbour-joining) to extremely slow and computer intensive methods with a high degree of accuracy (maximum likelihood).